nycpivot/pcf-workshop-dotnet/labs/pcf-workshop-dotnet-core-lab04-before/README.md

 ### STEP 2 - READ ENVIRONMENT VARIABLES

 1. Include the EnvironmentController to the project.
 This will just read from the config, populated from environment variables, and store the values for the view.
-2. Include the Views/Environment folder.
+2. Include the Views/Environment folder to the project.
 This file displays Application settings and bound Services.
 3. Uncomment the Environment navbar menu item in Shared/_Layout.cshtml.
 4. Uncomment the following line in the manifest.yml file, which will make it possible to bind services on every push.
 5. Publish a Release build.